MicrosoftDocs/sdk-api/sdk-api-src/content/msi/nf-msi-msiextractpatchxmldataw.md

 ---
 UID: NF:msi.MsiExtractPatchXMLDataW
 title: MsiExtractPatchXMLDataW function (msi.h)
 description: The MsiExtractPatchXMLData function extracts information from a patch that can be used to determine if the patch applies to a target system.
+(Unicode)
 helpviewer_keywords: ["MsiExtractPatchXMLData","MsiExtractPatchXMLData function","MsiExtractPatchXMLDataA","MsiExtractPatchXMLDataW","msi/MsiExtractPatchXMLData","msi/MsiExtractPatchXMLDataA","msi/MsiExtractPatchXMLDataW","setup.msiextractpatchxmldata"]
 old-location: setup\msiextractpatchxmldata.htm
 tech.root: setup